TUNA: A streamlined quantum chemistry program for atoms and diatomics: Calculation types

 which is counterpoise corrected by TUNA through the use of ``ghost'' basis functions \cite{Boys1970}.
 Zero-point energy correction can be requested with the \texttt{ZPE} keyword, with an optional anharmonic treatment from \texttt{VPT2}.
 Ionisation potentials and electron affinities are adiabatic by default, but a static geometry calculation can be requested with the \texttt{VERTICAL} keyword.

-The one-dimensional potential energy surfaces of diatomic molecules enable the nuclear Schr\"odinger equation to be solved ``exactly'' for the vibrational energy levels and wavefunctions, $\psi(R)$, plotted by TUNA in Figure \ref{fig:vibes}.
-Infrared intensities can also be calculated by numerically calculating the transition dipole moment,
+The one-dimensional potential energy surfaces of diatomic molecules mean that the nuclear Schr\"odinger equation can be solved ``exactly'' for the vibrational energy levels and wavefunctions, $\Psi(R)$, plotted by TUNA in Figure \ref{fig:vibes}.
+Infrared intensities for transitions between state $i$ and $j$ can also be calculated by numerically evaluating the transition dipole moment,

 where the dipole moments are derivatives of the energy with respect to a finite electric field.
 Both the dipole and potential energy surfaces are interpolated before diagonalisation of the nuclear Hamiltonian.
 A surface scan extends outwards from the equilibrium geometry and the Hamiltonian construction and diagonalisation process repeats until the fundamental frequency converges, minimising the number of energy evaluations without loss of accuracy.
 As with all calculation types, basis set extrapolation is available and can provide sub-cm\textsuperscript{$-$1} accuracy.